Exceptional point rings and $PT$-symmetry in the non-Hermitian XY model: Introduction

 \section{Introduction}

 In recent years there has been extensive activity around non-Hermitian models including both theoretical and experimental developments \cite{ashidaNonHermitianPhysics2020, bergholtzExceptionalTopologyNonHermitian2021}.
-Particularly interesting features involve exceptional points (EPs), which are isolated points (or manifolds) in a model's parameter space where the model Hamiltonian's Jordan block structure becomes non-trivial, i.e., when two of the eigenvalues and their corresponding eigenvectors coalesce~\cite{Heiss2012,bergholtzExceptionalTopologyNonHermitian2021,Ma2022,znojil2020,znojil2022,Feng2025}.
+Particularly interesting features involve exceptional points (EPs), which are isolated points (or manifolds) in a model's parameter space where the model Hamiltonian's Jordan block structure becomes non-trivial, i.e., when two of the eigenvalues and their corresponding eigenvectors coalesce~\cite{Heiss2012,bergholtzExceptionalTopologyNonHermitian2021,Ma2022,znojil2020,znojil2022,Sun2024,Feng2025}.
 This is impossible in Hermitian systems.
-EPs have many interesting physical properties such as geometric phases and enhanced sensitivity, and can be observed in various experiments (see, e.g., Refs~\cite{Hahn2016,Nag2019,Liang2023,Even2024}.
+EPs have many interesting physical properties such as geometric phases and enhanced sensitivity, and can be observed in various experiments (see, e.g., Refs~\cite{Hahn2016,Nag2019,Liang2023,Wang2023,Even2024,Wu2025}.
 On the theoretical side, these aspects have been mostly studied in relatively simple non-Hermitian few-body systems.
 Most recently, for example, EPs have been studied~\cite{Sirker2024} in a dimerized Hatano-Nelson model~\cite{HN1996}, or equivalently the Su-Schrieffer-Heeger model~\cite{SSH1979} with asymmetric hopping.
+EPs have also been studied in other variants of the SSH model (see, e.g.,~\cite{McCann2025} and references therein).
 Such investigations can be extended to quantum many-body systems.
-Recent work in this direction~\cite{henry2023exceptional} has shown that the non-Hermitian extension of the $N$-state Baxter-Fendley free parafermion model~\cite{Baxter1989,Fendley2014,Brief_History} has a ring of exceptional points in the complex plane, including in the $N=2$ case of the non-Hermitian quantum Ising chain.
+Recent work in this direction~\cite{henry2023exceptional} has shown that the non-Hermitian extension of the $Z(N)$ Baxter-Fendley free parafermion model~\cite{Baxter1989,Fendley2014,Brief_History} has a ring of exceptional points in the complex plane, including in the $N=2$ case of the non-Hermitian quantum Ising chain.

 The non-Hermitian extension of a given model involves extending key model parameters to complex values, thereby producing a complex eigenspectrum in contrast to the real eigenspectrum characteristic of the more well studied Hermitian systems.
 The inherent structure of the non-Hermitian free parafermion energy eigenspectrum, and the free fermion structure in the Ising case, is particularly convenient for establishing the location of EPs.
-It was shown that quasi-energy EPs give rise to Hamiltonian EPs~\cite{henry2023exceptional}.
+It was shown that when two quasi-energies become degenerate, such quasi-energy EPs give rise to Hamiltonian EPs~\cite{henry2023exceptional}.

 Here we examine the location of EPs in the energy eigenspectrum of another paradigmatic many-body system -- the anisotropic Heisenberg XY spin chain -- solved long ago by Lieb, Schultz and Mattis~\cite{Lieb1961} by mapping to \textit{free fermions} via the Jordan-Wigner transformation~\cite{Jordan1928} and Bogoliubov transformation in Fourier space.
 As we shall see, the non-Hermitian extension of the anisotropic XY model exhibits two concentric rings of complex $\lambda$ values at which EPs appear, which each approach the unit circle in the infinite size limit.